maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ![image](https://maelfabien.github.io/assets/images/expl_3.png)

 This is a tricky situation.
-Adding more and more dimensions seems to smoothly improve the percentage of the variance explained, up to 200 features.
-This might happen if the embeddings are too similar, since the Word2Vec model has been trained on a corpus that is far from the vocabulary we are using here, and that "Scenes from the Life of Christ" and "Christ Blessing the Children" for example will tend to have similar average embeddings.
+Adding more dimensions seems to smoothly improve the percentage of the explained variance, up to 200 features.
+This might happen if the embeddings are too similar since the Word2Vec model has been trained on a corpus that uses a more general vocabulary, e.g. "Scenes from the Life of Christ" and "Christ Blessing the Children" will tend to have similar average embeddings.

 To confirm this thought, we can try to plot on a scatterplot the embeddings reduced to 2 dimensions by PCA.